KDR121/OP3-using-Soft-Actor-Critic/README.md

 # OP3-using-Soft-Actor-Critic
-Program to make OP3 learn walking training by using Soft Actor-Critic
+Program to make OP3 learn walking training by using Soft Actor-Critic.
 The simulation environment is gazebo.
-Running it using ros
+Running it using ros.

 ## Soft Actor-Critic
 One of the reinforcement learning algorithms.